-Majors are strongly recommended to fulfill the history portion of their general education requirement by taking courses in Japanese, Chinese or Asian history.
-A variety of Asian studies courses is also available through other departments, including Economics, Government, International Affairs, Theology, and Art.
-These can be taken as free electives, or in some cases to fulfill general education requirements.
-Outside courses can often be counted toward an Asian Studies Certificate.
+In addition to courses offered by the department, a variety of Asian studies courses is also available through other departments.
+Majors are highly recommended to fulfill their general education history requirement by taking at least one semester of Japanese or Asian history, but we encourage students to take two semesters of Japanese or Asian history, which serves as important background to advanced coursework and the overseas study experience.
+Beyond that, Japan-related courses are offered in Economics, Government, International Affairs, Theology, Sociology, Art History, and other fields.
+These can be taken as free electives, or can in some cases fulfill general education requirements.
+These outside courses can often be counted toward an Asian Studies Certificate.
 Students should seek help from their department advisors to develop a well-integrated academic program built around their interests and drawing upon this rich variety of resources.

-1 Departmental course on Japanese culture, literature or linguistics taught in English
+- 1 department course on Japanese culture, literature, or linguistics taught in English

 JAPN 314 Advanced Oral Communication

 JAPN 359 Readings in Political Culture

 JAPN 362 Bungo: Literary Japanese

 JAPN 372 Readings in Language and Culture

 JAPN 422 Japanese in Social Context

 JAPN 425 Topics in Kanji Learning